 New tax laws, statutes, rules, regulations, or ordinances could be enacted at any time.
 Further, existing tax laws, statutes, rules, regulations, or ordinances could be interpreted differently, changed, repealed, or modified at any time.
 Any such enactment, interpretation, change, repeal, or modification could adversely affect us, possibly with retroactive effect.
 For instance, the Inflation Reduction Act ("IRA") imposes, among other rules, a 15% minimum tax on the book income of certain large corporations and a 1% excise tax on certain corporate stock repurchases.
-The TCJA as amended by the CARES Act significantly reformed the Code by lowering U.S. federal corporate income tax rates, changing the utilization of future net operating loss carryforwards, permitting for the expensing of certain capital expenditures, eliminating the option to currently deduct research and development expenditures and requiring taxpayers to capitalize and amortize U.S.-based and non-U.S.-based research and development expenditures over five and fifteen years, respectively and putting into effect significant changes to U.S. taxation of international business activities.
+The Tax Cuts and Jobs Act of 2017 ("TCJA"), as modified by the Coronavirus Aid, Relief, and Economic Security ("CARES") Act significantly reformed existing tax laws.
 The IRA, TCJA, or any future tax reform legislation could have a material impact on the value of our deferred tax assets, result in significant one-time charges, and increase our future tax expenses.